 Students should be aware of the difference between federal and private loans.
 A private loan counseling session, located at mappingyourfuture.org, will provide information to guide you in determining if a private loan is an option for you.

 Due to federal regulations, we are not able to recommend a specific alternative loan for you; however, we do offer an online comparison tool for you to use.
 It is called FASTChoice.
 FASTChoice is a comparison tool, customized for Minot State University, which was designed to assist you in making the education loan choice that is best for you.
 FASTChoice is not a lender.
 The site provides an independent, web-based, student loan comparison solution.
+The lender comparision tool includes the most common alternative loans used by Minot State University students over the last three years.
 Please keep in mind that you may select any lender of your choice, even if they do not appear in FASTChoice.

 The MSU Financial Aid Office and its staff do not endorse or accept any incentives, financial or otherwise from any lender.
 Lender information is provided as a courtesy and in no way should it be interpreted as a requirement to use one of the lenders listed below.
 MSU will process loans from any lender that participates in any educational loan program.